 Train Simulator: GWR Saint Class & Travelling Post Office Loco Add-On Review

 Train Simulator: GWR Saint Class & Travelling Post Office Loco Add-On is an application created by Victory Works.
 Train Simulator: GWR Saint Class & Travelling Post Office Loco Add-On was first published on .
-The app is available on the following platforms: Steam, Other.
+The app is currently available for Steam, Other.

 About This ContentDelivering mail and hauling passengers was the Saint Class’ staple throughout their operational lives, leaving London as the day comes to a close and passing through the Riviera Line in the shadow of night.
 The Saint Class truly was a grand example of Great Western engineering and is now ready for you to enjoy in Train Simulator, complete with unique TPO rolling stock, courtesy of Partner Programme developer, Victory Works.

 After modifications to the Great Western Railway network, converting lines into the widely adopted standard gauge, modernisation quickly came into effect.
 New lines that shortened the distance between London and the West Country were not seeing a dramatic change of journey times, services were still being hauled by older and slower locomotives.
 New traction was clearly required and G. J. Churchward, soon-to-be Chief Mechanical Engineer of the GWR, sought to deliver.

 After acquiring several experimental locomotives (and also designing his own), Churchward, who was now C.M.E. ordered a prototype loco to be built at GWR’s Swindon Works.
 This first prototype finished production in February 1902 and was numbered ‘100’, later being named Dean, then William Dean in honour of Churchward’s predecessor.
 This 4-6-0 prototype took into account of all Churchward’s initial findings, however following testing further modifications would be made to future models, leaving ‘100’ as a unique locomotive.